Wouldn’t it be great if trades were free?

 The Psychology of Free Trading

-Self-guided investors may give themselves a pause when they need to decide if trading warrants paying a trade fee.
-But, the absence of such a fee may remove that hesitation to act.
-As such, investors taking advantage of free trades may witness themselves trading more frequently – wherein the cost of the bid-ask spreads begin to add up.
+As such, investors taking advantage of free trades may witness themselves trading more frequently – and that’s when the cost of the bid-ask spreads begin to add up without them being aware of it.

 Bid-Ask Spreads Gone Wild

 I am being nice in the above example.
-Bid-ask spreads can be much higher which is why I highly suggest paying attention to this little-known investing fee.
+Bid-ask spreads can be much higher – which is why I highly suggest paying attention to them.

 Bid-ask spreads don’t just apply to exchange-traded funds (ETF’s) either.
 Individual stocks also have a bid-ask spread to monitor.